-3D DESIGN THEORY 300 - TERM NAMES
+PRODUCT DESIGN THEORY 300 - TERM NAMES

-Term 1 The intended user: Developmental phases, inclusive design, safety and ergonomics My energy footprint
+Term 1 The intended user: Developmental phases, inclusive design, safety and ergonomics

-Term 2
+Term 2 My energy footprint

 Term 3 New material technology and development

-Term 4 Inclusive innovation in society
+Term 4 Industry specialist perspectives

-3Dimensional Design Theory 300 investigates current theoretical and practical trends and technologies that directly inform methods and techniques used in practical subjects and seeks to provide students with the necessary perspectives to approach their fields of practice.
+Product Design Theory 300 investigates current theoretical and practical trends and technologies that directly inform methods and techniques used in practical subjects and seeks to provide students with the necessary perspectives to approach their fields of practice.
 In order to understand the Industrial Design/Product Design environment one needs knowledge of the intended user, safety, sustainability, the materials and methods of manufacturing and the environment or system in which this product will operate, design management and personal development planning.
 This course provides students with fundamental insight about materials, material selection techniques and design affordances offered through materials characteristics.
 Students develop a fundamental knowledge of materials and finishes, and their related manufacturing technologies.
-Many of the materials studied are available as finishes in the 'electronic' design and materiality link.
+Many of the materials studied are available as finishes in the 'electronic' design software environment, we endeavor however to equip students with a deeper understanding of how design and materiality link.
 Students are also guided through problem solving techniques to be proficient in designing the best possible products.

-- + Demonstrate an understanding of effective problem solving techniques - + Have a clear understanding of the Industrial Design process - + Display an understanding of important families of materials - + Collect, collate and analyse relevant materials related research
+- + Demonstrate an understanding of effective problem solving techniques - + Have a clear understanding of the Industrial Design process - + Display an understanding of important families of materials - + Collect, collate and analyse relevant materials related research - + Describe their material selection choices based on both practical experience and observational research - + Demonstrate a fundamental knowledge of popular contemporary materials and their processing capabilities

-- + Describe their material selection choices based on both practical experience and observational research - + Demonstrate a fundamental knowledge of popular contemporary materials and their processing capabilities - + Present materials research in the appropriate format required for class evaluations & moderation - + Understanding cutting, surface treatment and cold clue methods of sheeted materials - + Recognise Inclusive design as an added value to product experience - + Realise how styling, target market and pricing can influence the intended user - + Acquire an understanding of sustainable development - + Acquire and demonstrate the ability to analyse the holistic well-being of humans through design - + Acquire and demonstrate an understanding of the needs and limitations of users
+- + Present materials research in the appropriate format required for class evaluations & moderation - + Understanding cutting, surface treatment and cold clue methods of sheeted materials - + Recognise Inclusive design as an added value to product experience - + Realise how styling, target market and pricing can influence the intended user - + Acquire an understanding of sustainable development - + Acquire and demonstrate the ability to analyse the holistic well-being of humans through design - + Acquire and demonstrate an understanding of the needs and limitations of users

-3Dimensional Design (ID 300)
+Product Design (ID 300)

-3DIMENSIONAL DESIGN 300 - TERM NAMES
+PRODUCT DESIGN 300 - TERM NAMES

 Term 1 Educational Product Design

 Term 2 Design for Energy Efficiency

 Term 3 Spatial Design

-Term 4 Personal Project - Advanced Furniture Design
+Term 4 Sustainable Design - Advanced Furniture Design